-Upon completion of the separation, our amended and restated articles of incorporation and amended and restated bylaws will provide that our board of directors may consist of no less than and no more than directors.
-The number of directors on our board of directors will be fixed exclusively by our board of directors, subject to the minimum and maximum number permitted by our amended and restated articles of incorporation and bylaws.
-We expect our board of directors to have members, of whom we expect will qualify as "independent" under the Nasdaq Stock Market Rules (the "Marketplace Rules").
+Upon completion of the separation, our amended and restated articles of incorporation and amended and restated bylaws will provide that our Board of Directors may consist of no less than five and no more than fifteen directors.
+The number of directors on our Board of Directors will be fixed exclusively by our Board of Directors, subject to the minimum and maximum number permitted by our amended and restated articles of incorporation and bylaws.
+We expect our Board of Directors to initially comprise nine members, eight of whom we expect will qualify as "independent" under the Nasdaq Stock Market Rules (the "Marketplace Rules").

-There will be no cumulative voting in the election of directors, and a director will be elected by receiving a majority of votes cast in uncontested elections and by a plurality of the votes cast in any contest election of directors.
+There will be no cumulative voting in the election of directors, and a director will be elected by receiving a majority of votes cast in uncontested elections and by a plurality of the votes cast in any contested election of directors.